mrbusche/backseatfan.com/_posts/2011-02-18-brian-wilson-on-mlb-2k11.md

   </p>

   <p>
     The digital Brian Wilson has just as much personality as the real one.
 I'm just wondering if the beard will grow longer during the season.
-Oh and both digital Brian and real Brian&#8230; I am winning the million dollars.
+Oh and both digital Brian and real Brian?
+I am winning the million dollars.
   </p>

   <p>